samlynndavis/Bodiless-JS-Chris/packages/bodiless-layouts/README.md

 These templates are created by a developer and define the spaces available to add content (components).

+Flow Containers can be configured to utilize the _Content Library_, allowing Content Editors to save components that they've created for reuse elsewhere on your site.

 ## Content Editor Details

 When an empty Flow Container is on the page you will only see a box bounded by dotted line.